 There has been an enormous political upheaval caused by the decision of Prime Minister David Cameron to hold a Referendum about continued UK membership of the European Union.

 Having seen both the media reaction and the nature of new books on the subject, I felt that there was room for an impartial look at it all, one which had no axe to grind.
-It is now easily available and in stock at Amazon for £5.50.
+It should be easily available and in stock at Amazon.
 The Amazon "Look Inside" feature is enabled so that by clicking on this, a number of extracts can be read to get a better idea of the whole book.